shopware/shopware/adr/2022-03-25-prevent-mail-updates.md

 # 2022-03-25 - Prevent mail updates

-In order to guarantee an autocompletion for the different mail templates in the administration UI, we currently have a mechanism, which writes the current mail as a template into the database when sending a mail:
+In order to guarantee an autocompletion for the different mail templates in the administration UI, we currently have a mechanism, which writes the current mail into the database when sending a mail:

 ```php
 <?php declare(strict_types=1);